laravel/docs/upgrade.md

 #### The `basic` and `onceBasic` Methods

-`Auth::basic` and `Auth::onceBasic` now throw an `UnauthorizedHTTPException` rather than returning a `Response` when authentication fails.
+`Auth::basic` and `Auth::onceBasic` now throw `\Symfony\Component\HttpKernel\Exception\UnauthorizedHttpException` rather than returning a `Response` when authentication fails.
 By default, this will still result in a 401 response being sent to the client.
-However, if your application logic checked the return value of `Auth::basic` in order to return a custom response or implement other behavior on authentication failure, you will now need to handle the `UnauthorizedHTTPException` instead, either in a `catch` block or in your application's exception handler.
+However, if your application logic checked the return value of `Auth::basic` in order to return a custom response or implement other behavior on authentication failure, you will now need to handle the `UnauthorizedHttpException` instead, either in a `catch` block or in your application's exception handler.

 #### The `before` Policy Method